kpax10/sign-up-form/README.md

 # Sign-up-form

+- Sign up form for The Odin Project made from scratch using the below constraints.

 Step 1: Set up and planning

 - Set up your HTML and CSS files with some simple dummy content, just to make sure you have everything linked correctly.